Ronald Tree: Politics

 Tree returned to England with his wife, the former Nancy Keene Perkins (the widow of his cousin Henry Marshall Field) in 1927, where they had two sons, artist, Michael Lambert Tree and racehorse trainer, Jeremy Tree, and a daughter, who died at birth.
-At first the couple took a 10-year repairing lease on Kelmarsh Hall near Market Harborough, Northamptonshire which Nancy redecorated with help from Mrs Guy Bethell of Elden Ltd.
+At first the couple took a 10-year repairing lease on Kelmarsh Hall in Northamptonshire (near Market Harborough) which Nancy redecorated with help from Mrs Guy Bethell of Elden Ltd.

 In November 1933, Ronald was elected Member of Parliament (MP) for Harborough in Leicestershire.
 In the same year, the couple bought Ditchley House and Park near Charlbury, Oxfordshire as their home, and it was the decoration of this house which earned Nancy the reputation of having "the finest taste of almost anyone in the world."
 She worked on it with Lady Colefax and the French decorator Stéphane Boudin of the Paris firm Jansen.

 Tree was among a small group who saw the rising Nazi party in Germany as a threat to Britain, and using his home as its base he became friends with the group's leader, Winston Churchill.
 Churchill and his wife Clementine dined at Ditchley on numerous occasions from 1937.

 In February 1938, after Anthony Eden resigned as foreign secretary from Neville Chamberlain over the conduct of foreign policy, Tree himself became a follower of Eden, known then as the "Glamour boys," a pejorative term used by the Conservative Party whips' office, headed by David Margesson.